matsengrp/bcr-phylo-benchmark/README.md

    * Try setting the above option if you get the error:`ETE: cannot connect to X server`

-## `gctree.py`
-Underlying both pipelines is the `gctree.py` Python library (located in the `bin/` subdirectory) for simulating and compute likelihoods for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
-General usage info `gctree.py --help`.
-There are three subprograms, each of which has usage info:
-* `gctree.py infer --help`: takes an `outfile` file made by phylip's `dnapars` as a command line argument, converts each tree therein to a collapsed tree, and ranks by GCtree likelihood.
-* `gctree.py simulate --help`: simulate data
-* `gctree.py test --help`: performs tests of the likelihood and outputs validation plots.

-The under-the-hood functionality of the `gctree.py` library might be useful for some users trying to go beyond the scons pipelines.
-For example mapping colors to tree image nodes can be achieved with the `--colormap` argument.
-Colors can be useful for visualizing other cell/genotype properties on the tree.

-## FUNCTIONALITY UNDER DEVELOPMENT

-### arguments for both inference and simulation programs

 `--igphyml`  include results for tree inference with the IgPhyML package

 `--dnaml`    include results for maximum likelihood tree inference using `dnaml` from the PHYLIP package

 `--nogctree` do not perform gctree inference

 ### arguments for non-neutral simulation